 - The listener of an oral presentation only has one opportunity to understand your point of view.
-State your ideas simply and clearly, without much jargon.
+State your ideas simply and clearly, without jargon.

 - Have some kind of structure to your talk.
 For example a chronological/historical format, or a step-by-step, procedural structure.

 - Alternatively, group similar ideas together under different themes and present each of these themes in order of priority, depending on the angle/focus of your talk.

 - Another option is to structure it in the same way as an essay: introduce your main points and tell your audience what you will be talking about, put the detail supporting your main points in the body of the presentation, then sum up your main points at the end.